 Security / Concierge

-Its amazing what kind of an atmosphere a security company can create inside a condo building.
+It is amazing what kind of an atmosphere a security company can create inside a condo building.
 Most square one condos do have security and it is up to the property management company to hire great concierge people.

-The word “concierge” means service in french.
+The word “concierge” means service in French.
 Every person coming to the building should be treated the same, with a common courtesy.
 There is no need to be rude and unfriendly, it makes people not want to visit or live there.
 Need not to mention, the residents of that building pay for the salary of both the concierge and the property management company.

 What is ironic is that real estate agents often get treated like criminals by the concierge in certain buildings, while showing the building to potential buyers.
 Buyers do take notice of rude security and it ultimately affects the likelihood of a potential sale for owners of the condo units.